Puzzle Of The Bull Rock Cave – Ancient Mass Grave Remains Unexplained

 Gruesome Discovery Inside The Bull Rock Cave

 The next discovery was less pleasant.
 Wankel said skeletons of one man and forty young women were unearthed inside the cave.
-Some women were beheaded, some were missing legs or hands.
+Some women were beheaded, and some were missing legs or hands.
 One of the skulls had been placed in a bucket.
-On a small stone altar, adorned with stalks of grain, lay two arms with bracelets and gold rings, next to which was a skull that was spliced in half.
+On a small stone altar adorned with stalks of grain lay two arms with bracelets and gold rings, next to which was a skull that was spliced in half.

 On a small altar, severed hands were placed.
 Credit: Balkan Celts

-Deeper inside the cave archaeologists found remains of a chariot with bronze fittings and the skeleton of a man.
-At the entrance of the cave was a Celtic Iron Age metal workshop and tools.
+Deeper inside the cave, archaeologists found remains of a chariot with bronze fittings and the skeleton of a man.
+At the cave entrance was a Celtic Iron Age metal workshop and tools.

 Will Scientists Finally Unravel The Secrets Of The Bull Rock Cave?

 Later investigations revealed Wankel’s theory was not entirely correct.
 Researchers determined that not all of the skeletons belonged to women.
 Most of the victims were male and women between 30-60 years old.
-Remains of children were also identified.
+The remains of children were also identified.
 It was also unclear whether the victims had been sacrificed or murdered.
 Many of the artifacts discovered at the site come from all over Europe.
-Researchers found amber from the Baltic, bronze belts typical of northern Italy and iron weapons from the Caucasus.
-This is a problem because archaeologists do not know the identities of the people in the cave.
+Researchers found amber from the Baltic, bronze belts typical of northern Italy, and iron weapons from the Caucasus.
+This is a problem because archaeologists do not know the people's identities in the cave.

 There are many theories attempting to explain what happened at the site.
 Some suggest the Bull Rock Cave was home to an ancient cult and a place of sacrifice.
 Others have put forward theories promoting ancestral warfare, the extermination of a cult site, or the assassination and slaughter of merchants.
 All of these theories remain speculative until new evidence is found.